 Below, we have identified the three most common plastic materials used in laser marking, describing their characteristics and the best parameters:

-This material, if not additivated, can be marked fairly well with an Infrared FiberFly laser, well with an Infrared FiberFly laser, well with a FlyAIR Green Wave green light laser and perfectly with a UV FlyUV laser.
-The latter provides a Photochemical reaction of the material, achieving a high, constant and absolutely indelible contrast, leaving the surface smooth to the touch.
+This material, unless additives are used, can be marked fairly well with an infrared FiberFly laser, a FlyAIR Green Wave green light laser, and perfectly with a FlyUV laser.
+The FlyUV laser induces a photochemical reaction in the material, producing high, continuous, and permanent contrast, leaving the surface smooth to the touch.